JackJack3231/V0-Auxiliary-Fan/README.md

 ### Slicer

 There is no widespread support for auxilliary cooling fans in slicers.
-The only one i know of is [BambuStudio](https://github.com/bambulab/BambuStudio) and its Forks (e.g. [BambuStudio - SoftFever](https://github.com/SoftFever/BambuStudio-SoftFever)).
+The only one i know of is [BambuStudio](https://github.com/bambulab/BambuStudio) and its Forks (e.g. [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer)).
 The way BambuStudio controls the auxilliary cooling fan is by sending a `M106 P2 Sxxx`, where `xxx` is the speed on a scale of 0 to 255.
 That is why there is a included Macro for Klipper that allows this G-Code to function with klipper.
 #### BambuStudio
 In the ``Filament settings`` window in the ``Cooling section`` set the auxilliary Cooling fan speed to what you want.
 This will enable the fan to the set speed after the first layers where the partcooling fan is disabled.
 ![BambuStudio Settings](images/BambuStudio_FanSetting.png)